 What is a Secure Element?

-This entry was posted on Thursday, May 22nd, 2014.
+This entry was posted on Wednesday, April 18th, 2018.

-Host Card Emulation – the missing link
+Host card emulation (HCE) – the missing link

 Even with cloud-based SEs, challenges remained in driving uptake of mobile services.